 Contact the museum for details and rental guidelines.

 With a generous gift from Rosemary Nisbet, a new library was built, which opened in 2007.
 It houses not only all of the above, but includes a collection of the benefactor's cookbooks, Civil War books, and much more.
 Also available is information of some of the historic local sites, genealogy of a limited number of local families, and many pictures of Loveland's past.
-The library is open to members and the public during weekend hours, and by appointment during the week.
+The library is open to members and the public by appointment only during the week.